pbrn46/datavis-example-barchart/README.md

 # Data Visualization Example - Bar chart
 By Boris Wong, 2017-12-12

+An example of data visualization of a bar charts in d3.js with an equidistant time scale.

-You can view the pen at https://codepen.io/PBrn46/pen/Vrddqj
+You can view the pen at https://codepen.io/PBrn46/full/Vrddqj/

 ## License - MIT